Peripheral Component Interface

 Common PCI Bus Questions:

-Can I use a PCI card in a PCI Express card slot; No the
+Can I use a PCI card in a PCI Express card slot; No the electrical and

 physical interfaces are completely different.